Edwin Stanton: Sherman's truce

 Lt.
 Gen. Grant, failing to find Stanton at the War Department, sent a note to his home by courier on the evening of April 21.
 The matter was urgent.
 Maj.
-Gen. Sherman, who had established his army headquarters in Raleigh, North Carolina, had negotiated a peace deal with Confederate commander Gen. Joseph E. Johnston, with the grace of Confederate States Secretary of War John C. Breckinridge.
+Gen. Sherman, who had established his army headquarters in Raleigh, North Carolina, had negotiated a peace deal with Confederate commander Gen. Joseph E. Johnston, with the grace of Confederate States secretary of war John C. Breckinridge.
 Sherman had been authorized to negotiate with the Southerners only in matters regarding the military, as Grant had been with Lee.
 Sherman explicitly acknowledged that his negotiations with Confederate leaders were to stay firmly in the realm of military policy, but flouted the limitations anyway.
-Sherman's deal contained, as expected, a termination of hostilities with the South, but also specified that Southern governments who had rebelled against the United States were to be recognized by the federal government once they swore allegiance to the United States.
+Sherman's deal contained, as expected, a termination of hostilities with the South, but also specified that Southern governments that had rebelled against the United States were to be recognized by the federal government once they swore allegiance to the United States.
 Further, the deal's terms provided for federal courts to be reinstated in rebellious states, as well as the restoration of property and voting rights to Southerners, and a blanket pardon for Southerners who had rebelled.
 The deal went even further, allowing Southern troops to place their weapons in the hands of their states' governments, which would effectively rearm the Southern states.
 Sherman's truce also allotted power to the Supreme Court to resolve jurisdictional disputes between state and local governments in the South, which was a political issue, and not a legal issue, making that a power the court did not constitutionally have.

 The courier arrived at Stanton's residence breathless, interrupting his dinner.
 When he heard the news, Stanton, "in a state of high excitement", rushed to the War Department.
-He sent for all members of the cabinet in the name of the President.
+He sent for all members of the cabinet in the name of the president.
 Johnson's cabinet, along with Grant and Preston King, Johnson's advisor, convened at 8 pm that night.
 Word of Sherman's actions was met with unanimous condemnation by those present.
 President Johnson instructed Stanton to tell Sherman his deal had been rejected, and that "hostilities should be immediately resumed after giving the Confederates the forty-eight hours' notice required to terminate the truce".
 Grant would go to Raleigh at once to inform Sherman of Stanton's edict, as well as to assume command of troops in the South.